 Airbnb also offers up to $1,000,000 in insurance protection for your property.
 This will insure you should your property become damaged, but you should still have some type of homeowner's insurance.

-How Much Money Can You Make Renting Out Your Space at Airbnb?
+How Much Money Can You Earn Renting Out Your Space at Airbnb?

-That will all depend on what you are renting out (residential home, yacht, or Bed & Breakfast) as well as:
+That will all depend on the space you list (residential home, yacht, Bed & Breakfast, etc.) as well as:

 - your location

 - the traveler's duration of stay